Local GOP, Democrat candidates outline differences at Dunwoody forum

 Minority groups moving to the suburbs in DeKalb, Fulton and Gwinnett counties tend to vote Democratic.
 Following the election of President Donald Trump, suburban white women have also become an emerging voter bloc for the state’s minority party.
 And while while Trump won the most precincts in Dunwoody, Hillary Clinton won the popular vote there – 10,882 to 9,743.

-The General Assembly remains firmly in Republican control, although Democrats are hoping for large wins this year, including at the top of the ticket in the gubernatorial race with Democrat Stacey Abrams through her ambitious effort to reach minority and young voters.
+The General Assembly remains firmly in Republican control, although Democrats are hoping for large wins this year, including at the top of the ticket in the governor’s race with Democrat Stacey Abrams and her efforts to reach minority and young voters.
 Polls show Abrams and Brian Kemp, the GOP Secretary of State, in a tight race to replace Republican Gov. Nathan Deal.

 SD 40 and HD 79 are two state seats that have been part of the longstanding Republican control in the legislature.
 Millar represented House District 79 in the state House from 1998-2010 before being elected to the state Senate; Taylor was elected to replace Millar in the House in 2010.
+Taylor decided not to seek reelection this year.

 Millar said he has worked with Democrats, including with DeKalb CEO Michael Thurmond to write the special local option sales tax legislation approved by voters last year.
 The SPLOST will raise millions of dollars for DeKalb and its municipalities over six years for transportation and public safety.
 The bill also provides tax relief for homeowners.